Near Springfield in Sangamon County, Illinois — The American Midwest (Great Lakes)

 Erected 2011 by the Illinois Sesquicentennial Civil War Round Table Commission and the Illinois State Historical Society.

 Location.
-39° 49.935′ N, 89° 33.442′ W. Marker is near Springfield, Illinois, in Sangamon County.
-Marker is at the intersection of Camp Butler Road and Old River Road, on the left when traveling east on Camp Butler Road.
+39° 49.915′ N, 89° 33.404′ W. Marker is near Springfield, Illinois, in Sangamon County.
+Marker is at the intersection of Old River Road and Camp Butler Road, on the right when traveling east on Old River Road.
+Marker is located at the main entrance of the cemetery.
 Touch for map.
-Marker is in this post office area: Springfield IL 62704, United States of America.
+Marker is at or near this postal address: 5063 Camp Butler Road, Springfield IL 62704, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on January 22, 2012, by Larry Senalik of Pleasant Plains, Illinois.
-This page has been viewed 594 times since then and 37 times this year.
+This page was last revised on October 12, 2020.
+It was originally submitted on January 22, 2012, by Larry Senalik of Pleasant Plains, Illinois.
+This page has been viewed 673 times since then and 43 times this year.
 Photos: 1, 2. submitted on December 18, 2011, by Larry Senalik of Pleasant Plains, Illinois.
 3. submitted on December 11, 2011, by Larry Senalik of Pleasant Plains, Illinois.
 4. submitted on January 7, 2008, by Angie Shaffer of Springfield, Illinois.
 5, 6. submitted on January 10, 2008, by Angie Shaffer of Springfield, Illinois. • Kevin W. was the editor who published this page.